Otto Lipfert and his work

 Subiaco Museum 1990.205

-In 1894 he became the first taxidermist to work for the Western Australian Museum.
-He made his first collecting trip—to the Abrolhos Islands—that spring.
+In February 1894 he became the first taxidermist to work for the Western Australian Museum.
+He made his first collecting trip—to the Abrolhos Islands in October that year.
+The team were stranded on the island for 9 days.

-Lipfert was naturalised in 1900.
-In 1902 he married German-born Anna Struck at the German club in Perth.
-The couple built a house at 270 York St (formerly Gibney Street), Subiaco, where members of the Lipfert family lived until 1989.
+Otto Lipfert was naturalised in 1900.
+On the 16th January 1902 he married German-born Anna Struck who he had met at the German club in Perth.
+Anna's parent owned and ran the German Club (Vorein Germania') on 19 William St, Perth, WA is the early 1900s.
+Otto was very musical and played the instrument the zither.
+The couple built a house at 270 York St (formerly Gibney Street), Subiaco, 1905 where members of the Lipfert family continued to live until 1989.

 Otto H Lipfert on a collecting expedition at Bernier and Dorre islands, in Shark Bay, 1910.